mobile domain:mobile.usaa.com

 Many things can affect the price of your car insurance.

 We understand how frustrating it can be when your car insurance goes up.
-When you add a car or driver to your policy, you know there might be an increase.
-Unfortunately, some things are out of your control, like medical and vehicle costs or weather-related claims.
+Adding a car or driver to your policy probably means an increase to pay for more coverage.

 We monitor claims trends and use that data to predict future claims costs and the need for statewide increases.
 If we increase rates it may be because repair and replacement costs have gone up, and we have to make sure we can cover future claims.
-We never raise rates to make up for past claims.

 Rate changes at renewal